Español Español Scroll to top

-• 27.3% of buildings on the main campus have elevators
+• Less than a third of buildings at the main campus of Kalamazoo College have elevators.

-• There are 24 accessible parking spots in the main campus
+• There are only 24 disability accessible parking spots on the Kalamazoo College main campus.

 Our Story